8th Week Ultrasound: Baby Development, Abnormalities And More

 Image: Shutterstock

 The 8th-week ultrasound happens to be considered a little early.
 It so happens that in most cases, doctors forgo it as it may not be necessary.
 However, you may still have an ultrasound to know the due date by understanding the gestational age.
 Also, you must note that the ultrasound reports may differ from case to case.
 You need not panic seeing your results as it is too early to detect the things.
-Lastly, ensure to talk to your doctor to avoid doubts and fears about the pregnancy.
+Lastly, be sure to talk to your doctor to avoid doubts and fears about the pregnancy.

 Frequently Asked Questions